robertncl/multicloud/README.md

 - Network Policy
 - Auto-repair and auto-upgrade

-#### ARO (Azure Red Hat OpenShift)
+#### OpenShift (On-Premises)
+- Project-based resource management
+- Deployment scaling and resource limits
-- Master and worker node configurations
+- Route and service management
-- Public/private API server visibility
 - OpenShift-specific features and tooling

 ### Customization

 You can customize:
-- Node counts and types
+- Node counts and types (for cloud platforms)
+- Deployment replicas and resource limits (for OpenShift)
 - Regions and availability zones
 - Auto-scaling parameters
 - Security features